cru5her5412/week7FinalProject/README.md

 - What errors or bugs did you encounter while completing your assignment?
 How did you solve them? lots of mismatches between server and client for what they were expecting
 - What went really well and what could have gone better? styling pages was easier than I expected, likely because the pages were quite simple, coding went ok, but I think planning was my main issue.
-I feel I would've benefitted from something like trello to allow me to keep track of what I was working on (ironic considering the site I'm making)
+I feel I would've benefitted from something like trello to allow me to keep track of what I was working on (ironic considering the site I'm making) (this also meant I didnt get to do anywhere near as much testing as I would've like to)